MassOS-Linux/MassOS/installation-guide.md

 - Fixed a possible DNS-resolve bug with NetworkManager.
 - Added Microcode information/installation instructions.
 - Tried to center windows by default.
+- Use `bsdtar` (from `libarchive`) as the default `tar` implementation.
+It supports far more compression formats (even non-tar ones) than GNU tar.
+GNU tar will still be installed however, as `gtar`, in case it is needed.

 It also includes the following upgraded software: